Where did the religion of Islam come from?

 - Allah liked you to fast (not eat or drink during the daytime) during Ramadan, the holy month.

+To make sure Muslims prayed five times a day, Muslim mosques had men call them to prayers five times a day.
 This is a recording of the Muslim call to prayer.
 You hear it in any Muslim town five times a day.
 It begins “Allah u Akbar”, which means “God is Great”.

-Also, Allah totally forbade men or women to eat pork.
-You couldn’t drink alcohol, or make pictures of people, and especially not pictures of holy people like Mohammed.
 But the most important thing was that a good Muslim should worship only Allah, and no other gods.
 “There is no god but God,” the Muslims said, “and Mohammed is His prophet.”

 Like other world religions after about 500 BC – like Christianity, and medieval Judaism, later Zoroastrianism and Buddhism – Islam generally did not have animal sacrifices.
 People used prayer to communicate with Allah.
 The only exception was the Eid al-Adha, the festival at the end of the Haj or trip to Mecca.
 Then Muslims sacrificed a sheep.